Transport

 With a quarter of the nation's motorway system, the region has

-and M62 west connect Manchester to other parts of the region,
+M62 west connect Manchester to other parts of the region, including

-including Liverpool, Chester, Warrington and Preston.
-The M62
+Liverpool, Chester, Warrington and Preston.
+The M62 east links

-The final link of Manchester's orbital motorway is due for completion
+of Manchester's orbital motorway is due for completion in 1998.

 And to ease congestion on its other roads, Manchester has shown